drjoschua/nr-litteratur/UU-ASS.md

 * [Categorization and Comparison of Accessibility Testing Methods for Software Development (2018)](#categorization-and-comparison-of-accessibility-testing-methods-for-software-development-2018)
 * [Evaluation of Accessibility Testing Methods.
 Which Methods Uncover What Type of Problems?
 (2016)](#evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems-2016)

+[__Bai et al. (2018)__](#categorization-and-comparison-of-accessibility-testing-methods-for-software-development-2018) expended W3C accessibility cognitive barriers from one to three resulting in seven barriers in total (Aud, A&M, HLL, L&N, Phy, Spe, Vis), and categorized accessibility tools in different categories (Auto, Check, Sim, AT, Exp) including an indication of their cost for developers.
+Moreover, they analyzed four assessment methods for each of the categories showing the acessibility barriers they cover.
-Research by Bai et al. (2016) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
+Research by [__Bai et al. (2016)__](#evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems-2016) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
 They showed that no single method is superior to any other, but presented evidents that a combination of expert testing methods can give good results.
 Bai

 ## Categorization and Comparison of Accessibility Testing Methods for Software Development (2018)